michaldziurowski/go-performance-tools/README.md

 ### Tracing

-Ok ~5.3s is not that bad but since we know it can be faster it would be a sin not to try.
+Ok, ~5.3s is not that bad but since we know it can be faster it would be a sin not to try.
-One of the things go is famous for is its support for concurrency so lets try that.
+One of the things go is famous for is its support for concurrency so let's try that.
-We will create workers responsible for calculations for given batch of lines.
+We will create workers responsible for calculations for a given batch of lines.

 ```go
 func report(inFileName, outFileName string) {